matklad/notablog/README.md

 A good intro talk about the Rust programming language, with brilliant Q&A
 section: https://www.youtube.com/watch?v=d1uraoHM8Gg

-But two things a missing:
+But two things are missing:
   * Ergonomics, usability and quality of implementation of the language.
 They are really high with rust (for example, a story about stability: http://blog.rust-lang.org/2014/10/30/Stability.html)